datastaxdevs/workshop-battlestax/README_step04.md

 **✅ Step 4a: Test the component**

-We can run our test to see if the compoenent renders successfully:
+We can run our test to see if the component renders successfully.

 📘 **Command to execute**